This autumn sees Pighog publish five brilliant new poetry titles. Click on the links below to read more about them and to pre-order your copies:

 Open to all previously published poets.

-To submit work for consideration in either publication, please send one winter- or skating-themed poem to Pighog Press by 1st November 2012.
+To submit work for consideration in either publication, please send one winter- or skating-themed poem to Pighog by 1st November 2012.
 In the submission please include the title of your poem, your name, address, phone number and email.
 All accepted contributors will receive five copies of the edition in which their poem appears.
 Copyright remains with the poet, although the organisers reserve the right to publish any entry at any time.

 Please send your submissions to: